wem2017/multi_image_picker/docs/upgrading.md

 # Upgrading

-This page will list any changes that you have to make when there is breaking or major version change.
+This page will list any changes that you have to make when there is a breaking or major version change.

 ## From version 2.4.11 to version 3.0.11